 Climate breakdown is the most critical challenge humanity has ever faced.
-However, it presents an enormous opportunity to the sometimes forgotten communities in the Midlands-North-West.
+However, it presents an enormous opportunity to the sometimes forgotten communities in rural counties like Mayo.
 I want to work to create and maintain a healthy and protected environment – our survival depends on it.

 What I stand for

 I am an environmentalist, a democratic socialist, and a grower.
-I believe in the need for a just transition and a sustainable and resilient agricultural system, and as the green party candidate for the Midlands-North West constituency, I will prioritise climate actions that will benefit rural Ireland.
+I believe in the need for a just transition and a sustainable and resilient agricultural system, and as the green party candidate for the Mayo, I will prioritise climate actions that will benefit rural Ireland.

 - Sovereignty.
-An energy independent Europe is an enormous opportunity.
-To remain below a 1.5°C increase in global temperature, Europe must move towards a renewable and sovereign energy system.
-The citizens of Europe have a chance to control their own energy and end their reliance on countries engaged in human rights violations.
+An energy independent Ireland is an enormous opportunity.
+To remain below a 1.5°C increase in global temperature, Ireland must move towards a renewable and sovereign energy system.
+Communities in Ireland have a chance to control their own energy and end their reliance on countries engaged in human rights violations.
 Revenue neutral carbon tax, a phasing out of all fossil fuels, and an upgraded energy grid that can support renewable generation are required.

 - Justice.
 A just transition will be vital in order to ensure that the change to a low carbon economy does not perpetuate the existing inequalities in our society.
-A European-led scheme focused on retraining and assisting communities in designing their futures should be established.
-Public participation at every stage will be essential to make sure that nobody gets left behind.
+Our focus should be on retraining and assisting communities in designing their futures, with public participation at every stage to make sure that nobody gets left behind.

 - Resilience.
-Resilient communities are key to a high quality of life in Europe.
-Strengthening local supply chains, preparing for and protecting against our increasingly unpredictable weather, creating thriving circular economies in the smallest of areas, and interrupting the urbanisation cycle are all crucial areas where European support is needed.
+Creating resilient communities is key to securing a higher quality of life for all.
+Strengthening local supply chains, preparing for and protecting against our increasingly unpredictable weather, creating thriving circular economies in the smallest of areas, and interrupting the urbanisation cycle are all crucial areas where government support is needed.

 After acquiring my Bachelors of Science in Genetics in UCD, I gained practical knowledge of the environmental challenges facing our planet by working with people saving seeds, planting trees, and restoring soil.
 I completed a Masters in Sustainable Agriculture and Food Security in Lancaster University, with a focus on the politics of food production, and went on to work with the Irish Seed Savers Association in Co.
 Clare where I became acutely aware of the fragility of our food system.
 This led me to get involved with Food Sovereignty Ireland, and I am also on the committee of the Organic Growers of Ireland.